John Campbell, 3rd Earl of Breadalbane and Holland

-John Campbell, 3rd Earl of Breadalbane and Holland KB (10 March 1696 – 26 January 1782), styled Lord Glenorchy from 1716 until 1752, was a British nobleman, diplomat and politician who sat in the House of Commons from 1727 to 1746.
+John Campbell, 3rd Earl of Breadalbane and Holland KB (10 March 1696 – 26 January 1782), styled Lord Glenorchy from 1716 until 1752, was a British politician and diplomat who sat in the House of Commons of Great Britain from 1727 to 1746.

 Background and education

-Campbell was the son of John Campbell, 2nd Earl of Breadalbane and Holland and Henrietta Villiers daughter of Sir Edward Villiers, knight marshal.
+Campbell was the son of John Campbell, 2nd Earl of Breadalbane and Holland and Henrietta Villiers, daughter of Sir Edward Villiers, Knight Marshal.
 He matriculated at Christ Church, Oxford in 1711.

 Political career

 Campbell was Envoy to Denmark from 1718, and ambassador to the Russian Empire in 1731.
 He was a Lord of the Admiralty in 1741 until the dissolution of Sir Robert Walpole's government the following year.

 He was returned as Member of Parliament for Saltash in 1727 and 1734.
 He was returned as MP for Orford in 1741.
 He was appointed Master of the Jewel Office in 1745 and resigned his seat in the House of Commons.
 He succeeded his father as Earl of Breadalbane and Holland on 23 February 1752 and became a Scottish representative peer.
-He was awarded a DCL from the University of Oxford in 1756, and served as Justice in Eyre south of the Trent from 1756 to 1765 and Vice-Admiral of Scotland from 1776.
+He graduated as a Doctor of Civil Law (DCL) at the University of Oxford in 1756, and served as Justice in Eyre south of the Trent from 1756 to 1765 and Vice-Admiral of Scotland from 1776.